094459/newsletter-oss-projects/README.md

 [powertools-lambda-kotlin](https://aws-oss.beachgeek.co.uk/3dv) This project demonstrates the Lambda for Powertools Kotlin module deployed using Serverless Application Model with Gradle running the build.
 This example is configured for Java 8 only; in order to use a newer version, check out the Gradle configuration guide in the main project README.
 You can also use sam init to create a new Gradle-powered Powertools application - choose to use the AWS Quick Start Templates, and then Hello World Example with Powertools for AWS Lambda, Java 17 runtime, and finally gradle. (#178)

+**serverless-java-container**

+[serverless-java-container](https://aws-oss.beachgeek.co.uk/3my) this repo provides a Java wrapper to run Spring, Spring Boot, Jersey, and other apps inside AWS Lambda.
+Serverless Java Container natively supports API Gateway's proxy integration models for requests and responses, you can create and inject custom models for methods that use custom mappings.
+Check out the supporting blog post from Dennis Kieselhorst, [Re-platforming Java applications using the updated AWS Serverless Java Container](https://aws-oss.beachgeek.co.uk/3mz). (#188)

 ### Networking

 **eks-shared-subnets**

 [eks-shared-subnets](https://aws-oss.beachgeek.co.uk/3k2) this sample code demonstrates how a central networking team in an enterprise can create and share the VPC Subnets from their own AWS Account with other Workload Specific accounts.
 So that, Application teams can deploy and manage their own EKS clusters and related resources in those Subnets. (#184)

+**route53-hostedzone-migrator**

+[route53-hostedzone-migrator](https://aws-oss.beachgeek.co.uk/3nc) is a handy script will help you to automate the migration of an AWS Route 53 hosted zone from an AWS account to another one.
+It will follow all the needed steps published in the official AWS Route 53 documentation regarding the migration of a hosted zone.(#188)

 **rust-s3-cdn**